openlawteam/docs/docs/markup-language/README.md

 ### Embedding Signatures

-You can also embed a signature into the document by adding `| Signature` at the end of an identity variable.
+You can also embed a signature into the document by adding `| Signature` at the end of an Identity variable.
 For example, extending the above example:

 ```
 **[[PartyA | Uppercase]]**